efr-essakhan/pepfeature/README.md

 - Python 3.8

 **Required Package Dependencies:**
-(The Package has been tested on these verstions of the dependancies.
-Updated versions may also be compatible with the Package)
+(Pepfeature has been tested on these versions of the dependancies.
+More recent versions of these dependancies may also be compatible with the Package.)
 - et-xmlfile v1.1.0
 - setuptools v56.0.0
 - numpy v1.20.2